 Examples would be expensive vehicles that require special safeguards against damage and overseas shipments in lots too small to justify use of a pure car carrier ship.

-Tierney said that because the collapsible racks lend themselves to one-way shipments, a natural market might be exports from foreign-owned “transplant” U.S. automotive factories that import parts in containers.
+Richard Tierney, a Greenbrier spokesman, said that because the collapsible racks lend themselves to one-way shipments, a natural market might be exports from foreign-owned “transplant” U.S. automotive factories that import parts in containers.

 They don’t foresee it replacing pure car carriers or traditional multilevel railcars that are designed to handle vans and trucks as well as automobiles.
 Autostack handles only automobiles.